pcgrisha/docs.carpentries.org/topic_folders/policies/coc-governance.md

 - A note-taker will ensure that the notes are maintained for the Incident Response Group and shared with the Code of Conduct committee
 - A time-keeper will notify the Incident Response Group of the various deadlines
 - The liaisons and other members of the committee can fully participate in the Incident Response Group with voting rights provided there is no conflict of interest.

+## Communication and collaboration spaces

+CoCc communication happens primarily in the #coc-discussion private channel of The Carpentries Slack workspace.
+Incident report discussions happen initially in the #coc-2023 private channel (as of 2023) and then move to separate, private documents shared among members of the Incidence Response Group for each case (reference [https://docs.carpentries.org/topic_folders/policies/enforcement-guidelines.html#incident-response-procedure-for-the-carpentries-code-of-conduct-committee]).
+The #coc-year channel is archived every year to avoid giving access to past discussions to new members.
+Members of the committee are expected to set their notifications to be alerted for all new messages posted to either channel.

+Members are not expected to be present on Slack perpetually, but should check the channels with some regularity.
+Subteam communications and other general discussions will happen in written form on Slack, and each member’s input is valued with asynchronous participation encouraged.

+For incident responses, each member will provide a preferred way to receive urgent notifications.

+The CoCc leverages a shared Google Folder to manage documents that are not on GitHub, such as meeting notes, a membership roster, and incident reports.